-All SMC Pentax lenses and Pentax accessories are engineered and produced meticulously to precise Pentax specifications.
-However, many of the commercially available lenses and accessories produced by other manufacturers are not made to these precise specifications and therefore. may cause difficulties with or actual damage to - a Pentax camera.
-Pentax does not assume any responsibility or liability for difficulties resulting from the use of lenses and accessories made by other manufacturers with Pentax cameras and photographical products.
+SMC Pentax lenses and Pentax accessories are engineered and produced meticulously to precise Asahi Pentax specifications.
+Lenses and accessories from other manufacturers are not produced to these precise specifications and, therefore, may cause difficulties with - or actual damage to - a Pentax camera.
+Asahi Pentax cannot assume any responsibility or liability for difficulties resulting from the use of any other brand of lenses or accessories with an Asahi Pentax camera.